ludocode/onramp/docs/virtual-machine.md

 A system call (or "syscall") is the mechanism by which a program accesses and modifies the outside environment.

-A program makes system calls to perform input and output; access files and directories; get the current time; sleep; launch external programs; and more.
+A program makes system calls to perform input and output; access files and directories; get the current time; and more.

 The VM provides the program with a table of system calls at startup.
 The program consults this table to determine what system calls are available, and then performs these calls to modify its environment.